-For the big banks, I will impose a new fee on risk to discourage excessive leverage and the kind of short-term borrowing that we’ve seen can threaten our entire economy.
+For the big banks, like Goldman Sachs and JP Morgan, I will impose a new fee on risk to discourage excessive leverage and the kind of short-term borrowing that we’ve seen can threaten our entire economy.
 I’ll also strengthen and enforce the “Volcker Rule” so banks can’t make risky and speculative trading bets with taxpayer-backed money.
 And to be sure that financial executives have skin in the game, I’ll put in place new rules so if a bank suffers losses that threaten its overall financial health, senior managers will lose some or all of their compensation.

-On top of all of these structural reforms, if any bank still remains too risky to be managed effectively, then I would give regulators new authorities to require that it reorganize, downsize, or even break apart.
+And if any bank remains too large or too risky to be managed effectively, then regulators would get new authorities to require that it reorganize, downsize, or even break apart.
+[GG: though EW says that this reform isn’t structural, I wouldn’t want to concede the point]

 Beyond the big banks, we need a comprehensive strategy to reduce risk everywhere in the financial system.
 After all, many of the firms at the heart of the crisis in 2008, like Lehman Brothers, Bear Stearns, and AIG, were not actually traditional banks.
 So I’ll strengthen oversight of the “shadow banking” sector, require more transparency, and give regulators new tools to prevent a crisis.

-Third, to ensure that our markets work for everyday investors, not just high frequency traders and those with the best – or fastest – connections, I would impose a financial transactions tax on harmful forms of high-frequency trading and overhaul the rules that govern our stock markets.
-The growth of high-frequency trading and obsolete market rules have allowed insiders to game the system at the expense of everyone else, placed stress on our markets, created instability and risk.
+Finally, to ensure that our markets work for everyday investors, not just those with the best – or fastest – connections, I would impose a financial transactions tax on harmful forms of high-frequency trading and overhaul the rules that govern our stock markets.
+The growth of high-frequency trading and obsolete market rules serves the interests of high-frequency traders and “dark pool” operators at the expense of the investing public.
+I would rewrite our stock market rules to ensure equal access to markets and information, increase transparency, and minimize conflicts of interest..
+[GG: Aligning with updated factsheet]

-Fourth, it’s time for real accountability on Wall Street, so we need to prosecute individuals as well as institutions when they break laws or engage in wrongdoing.
-Stories of misconduct in the financial industry are shocking -- like HSBC allowing drug cartels to launder money or five major banks pleading guilty to felony charges for conspiring to manipulate currency exchange and interest rates.
-There can be no justification or tolerance for this kind of criminal behavior.
-But while institutions have paid large fines and in some cases admitted guilt, too often it has seemed that the human beings responsible get off with limited consequences – or none at all.
-Not a single senior executive has gone to jail.
-This is wrong and, on my watch, it will change.

-If people on Wall Street commit serious crimes, they should be prosecuted, put in jail, and barred from ever working in the financial industry again.
-I will also extend the statute of limitations for major financial frauds, enhance whistleblower rewards, and increase resources for the Department of Justice and the Securities and Exchange Commission to investigate and prosecute individuals.

-We should also hold financial executives accountable when they are responsible for misconduct by their subordinates.
-When corporations pay fines to the government for wrongdoing, those fines should cut into the bonuses of the executives who were responsible for or should have caught the problem.
-And when egregious misconduct happens on an executive’s watch, that executive should lose his or her job.